 This game is a little more suited to young learners but could work for older students if you make it more difficult by using a large number of small objects on the tray.

-With these simple ESL vocabulary games, you’re all set to enliven your classroom and help your students recall the new words they’re learning.
+With these simple ESL vocabulary games, you’re all set to enliven your classroom and help your students recall new words and concepts they’re learning.
 Have fun!